CxRes/events-query-test/sections/terminology.md

 ## Event Notification {#notification}

 {: #notification-defn}
+An event-notification, or notification, is information transmitted by an observer upon an event or contiguous events on a resource.

+{: #notification-in-HTTP}
-An event-notification, or notification, is information transmitted by an observer that is intended to reflect an event or contiguous events on a resource. {{&protocol}} extends "information hiding" behind the HTTP uniform interface to the temporal dimension by defining communication with respect to a transferable notification of the resource event(s), rather than transferring the event(s) themselves.
+{{&protocol}} extends "information hiding" behind the HTTP uniform interface to the temporal dimension by defining communication with respect to a transferable notification of the resource event(s), rather than transferring the event(s) themselves.

 {: #notification-characteristics}
-A target resource might be capable of generating multiple notifications to transmit an event that a subscriber can select from using content negotiation.
-Hypertext notifications not only can provide information of the resource events but also processing instructions that help guide the recipient's future actions, for example, the possibility to determine the current representation from a previous representation.
+A target resource might be capable of generating multiple notifications for the same event(s) that a subscriber can select from using content negotiation.
+Hypertext notifications can not only provide information of the resource events but also processing instructions that help guide the recipient's future actions, for example, the possibility to determine the current representation from a previous representation.

 ## Subscription {#subscription}

 {: #subscription-defn}
 A subscription is an expression of interest to receive event-notifications sent to an observer.
+The requesting entity is a subscriber.

+{: #subscriber-in-HTTP}
-Due to the request/response semantics of HTTP, the user agent that wants to receive event-notifications is also the (((!subscriber)))subscribe&zwnj;r.
+Due to the request/response semantics of HTTP, the (((!subscriber)))subscriber&zwnj;r coincides with the recipient of event-notifications ({{DESIGN-FRAMEWORK}} uses the term _requester_ or _broker_ to identify a requesting entity, with the _broker_ and _recipient_ together forming the subscriber; for this specification the distinction is not necessary).

 {: #subscription-conneg}
-The subscription query affords the user agent the opportunity to engage in content negotiation for preferred form of event-notifications (as well as the representation, if simultaneously requested).
+The subscription in the form of a query affords the user agent the opportunity to engage in content negotiation for preferred form of event-notifications (as well as the representation, if simultaneously requested).

 *[event]: #event (((event))) event
 *[Event]: #event (((event))) Event